ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 3. How do movie ratings impact the overall success of RSVP Movies' production?
     - Have there been fluctuations in average ratings over the three-year period?
-    - Is there a consistent relationship between audience ratings and box office success?
     - Are there noticeable trends in the ratings of different genres?
-    - Do movies with higher ratings tend to attract larger audiences?
     - What insights can be gained from the median ratings of RSVP Movies' productions?
     - Are there instances where median ratings differ significantly from average ratings?